daliusd/ghlite.nvim/README.md

 - Run `:GHLitePRApprove` to approve PR if everything is OK. you can use `ca` in diff and pr views.

+- Run `:GHLitePRRequestChanges` to request changes on PR if something is wrong. you can use `cr` in diff and pr views.

 ### Thorough PR review

 However it might be that you want to make thorough PR review by looking not